Air India Express Flight 812: Rescue and response

-After the rapid establishment of a special emergency information service, Praful Patel, the then-Indian Minister for Civil Aviation, arrived from New Delhi to be at the scene and the one-year-in-office celebrations of the UPA government's second tenure were postponed.
+After the rapid establishment of a special emergency information service, Praful Patel, the Indian Minister for Civil Aviation, arrived from New Delhi to be at the scene and the one-year-in-office celebrations of the UPA government's second tenure were postponed.
 Patel was soon followed by Karnataka Chief Minister B. S. Yeddyurappa and Kerala Chief Minister V. S. Achuthanandan to take control of the situation.
 The chairperson of the governing UPA, Sonia Gandhi, issued a message of grief and wished a "speedy recovery" to all.
-Patel took moral responsibility for the accident and offered to resign his post, an offer rejected by the then-Prime Minister of India, Manmohan Singh.
+Patel took moral responsibility for the accident and offered to resign his post, an offer rejected by the Prime Minister of India, Manmohan Singh.
 Many countries and organisations expressed sorrow and condolences to the people of India over the crash.

 The accident was predicted to cost the insurers and their reinsurers ₹350 crore to ₹400 crore (₹3.5 billion to ₹4 billion).
 Air India's insurer, a consortium led by Reliance General Insurance and comprising Bajaj Allianz, Iffco-Tokio, and HDFC Ergo, paid out US$20 million (about ₹90 crore or ₹900 million) in settlement of the hull loss, and by August 2010, the airline had already received $50 million U.S. dollars (about ₹230 crore or ₹2.3 billion), or 60 per cent of the estimated $70 million (about ₹320 crore or ₹3.2 billion).